-remote start secondary harness (H3) wire connection quide
+remote start secondary harness (H3) wire connection guide

-H3/1 BLUE (-) status/factory re-arm output
+H3/1 BLUE (-) status output

 This wire supplies a 200mA output as soon as the module begins the remote start process.
-It can be used to control an immobilizer bypass module for vehicles with factory immobilizers.
+It can be used with a relay to disconnect a sensor from the system as shown below.
 The H3/1 BLUE wire can also be used to rearm a factory anti-theft system when the remote start shuts down.
 (See the Feature Descriptions section of this guide.)
+To bypass an optional sensor: